 This ambiguity becomes a bigger problem when fraud detection is scaled to larger samples.
-Consider, for example, California’s Medicaid program, Medi-Cal.
-In 2011, Medi-Cal's fee-for-service program processed 26,472,513 claims.40 Medi-Cal reported that 4.1 percent (49 of 1,168) of sampled claims were potentially fraudulent in 2011, the latest year for which data were available at the time of publication.
-Extrapolated to the 26 million claims processed during that quarter, more than 1 million of those claims are likely to show indications of potential fraud.41 If California had a classifier that could detect fraudulent Medicaid claims with 95 percent accuracy, it would still be expected to generate more than 1.2 million false positives.
+Consider, for example, California’s Medicaid programme, Medi-Cal.
+In 2011, Medi-Cal's fee-for-service programme processed 26,472,513 claims.40 Medi-Cal reported that 4.1 per cent (49 of 1,168) of sampled claims were potentially fraudulent in 2011, the latest year for which data were available at the time of publication.
+Extrapolated to the 26 million claims processed during that quarter, more than 1 million of those claims are likely to show indications of potential fraud.41 If California had a classifier that could detect fraudulent Medicaid claims with 95 per cent accuracy, it would still be expected to generate more than 1.2 million false positives.

 For this reason, even highly accurate fraud classification algorithms carry a degree of inherent risk.
 Given the likelihood of false positives, you simply can’t automatically accuse a flagged individual.

-Advances in statistical modeling, however, can help mitigate the false positives paradox.
-“Soft-touch” behavioral tactics are particularly well suited to the ambiguous nature of algorithmically generated fraud indications.
-Relatively easy and inexpensive interventions based on behavioral science can yield significant benefits.
+Advances in statistical modelling, however, can help mitigate the false positives paradox.
+“Soft-touch” behavioural tactics are particularly well suited to the ambiguous nature of algorithmically generated fraud indications.
+Relatively easy and inexpensive interventions based on behavioural science can yield significant benefits.

-While academics have studied behavioral economics for decades, government agencies only recently have begun using behavioral techniques to reduce fraud, waste, and abuse.
-Unlike pay-and-chase approaches, behavioral “nudges” are subtle and preventative in nature.
+While academics have studied behavioural economics for decades, government agencies only recently have begun using behavioural techniques to reduce fraud, waste and abuse.
+Unlike pay-and-chase approaches, behavioural “nudges” are subtle and preventative in nature.

 Nudges delivered through carefully worded communications can achieve impressive results at a much lower cost than traditional methods.